dgerike/more-cars-e2e-tests/README.md

 1. Run `npm test` or `npx cypress run`
 1. The whole test suite should be executed in headless mode (meaning, without the browser popping up)
 1. At the end a table with the test results should be shown
-1. Use the parameter `spec` to only run a subset of tests, e.g. `npx cypress run --spec "cypress/integration/Search/*"` to only run all search-related tests
+1. Use the parameter `spec` to only run a subset of tests, e.g. `npx cypress run --spec "cypress/integration/e2e/Done/*"` to only run all tests that are completely implemented
 1. See https://docs.cypress.io/guides/guides/command-line#cypress-run for more options

 ## Test Synchronization